BBBase-EHeresy/PPPub/docs/forces_of_good/the_kingdom_of_khazad_dum.md

 - **The Horn of Zirakzigil (ACTIVE)**

-This is a [war horn].
+This is a [War horn].
 Additionally, it also gives Durin the [Terror] special rule.

 **HEROIC ACTIONS**